-For honest and ethical appraisals, rely on Daniel Todd Appraisal Services, LLC
+Honesty and Integrity: Daniel Todd Appraisal Services, LLC

 Appraising is a profession, and appraisers are professionals.
-Requirements to become a licensed appraiser have increased more than ever in the past.
-That's why it goes without question these days that real estate appraisal can unquestionably be called a profession as opposed to a trade.
-In our field, as with any profession, we are bound by an ethical code.
+The rigors of becoming a licensed appraiser have increased more than ever in the past.
+That's why it goes without question these days that real estate appraisal can certainly be called a profession rather than a trade.
+As with any profession we must follow strict ethical considerations.

-We have a lot of obligations as appraisers but above everything we answer to our clients.
-Typically, in residential practice, the appraiser's client is the lender ordering the appraisal.
-Appraisers have rules and regulations they must follow, including confidentiality for their clients a homeowner, if you want a copy of the appraisal document, you normally have to get it from your lender.
-Other responsibilities also include, accurate figures appropriate to the scope of the report, acquiring and keeping a particular level of competency and education, and the appraiser must conduct him or herself as a professional.
+We have many responsibilities as appraisers but our main duty is to our clients.
+Typically, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers have rules and regulations they must follow, including confidentiality for their clients a homeowner, if you desire to obtain a copy of an appraisal report, you generally have to request it from your lender.
+Other obligations also include, numerical accuracy depending on the scope of the assignment, reaching and sustaining a respectable level of competency and education, and the appraiser must conduct him or herself as a professional.
 Here at Daniel Todd Appraisal Services, LLC, we take these ethical responsibilities very to heart.

-Daniel Todd Appraisal Services, LLC has an established reputation for providing appraisals with the highest of ethics.
+Daniel Todd Appraisal Services, LLC has an established reputation for providing competent and ethically superior appraisals.
 To learn more Contact us

 In some cases appraisers will have fiduciary responsibilities to third parties, such as homeowners, both sellers and buyers, or others.
-Those third parties normally are defined in scope of the appraisal assignment itself.
-An appraiser's fiduciary roll is limited to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the job.
+Typically the third parties are specifically defined in the appraisal report.
+An appraiser's fiduciary roll is limited to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the order.

-There are also ethical rules that have nothing to do with whom we share information.
-For example, appraisers must keep their work files for a minimum of five years - something else Daniel Todd Appraisal Services, LLC makes a part of their standard routine.
+Appraisers also have standards outside of boundaries of with whom we share information For example, appraisers must be able to produce their work files for at least five years - something else Daniel Todd Appraisal Services, LLC diligently adheres to.

-Daniel Todd Appraisal Services, LLC holds itself to the industry standards and rules set in place for professional behavior.
+Daniel Todd Appraisal Services, LLC holds itself to the industry standards and guidelines set in place for ethics.
 We can't accept anything less from ourselves.
-Doing orders on contingency fees is not something we can consider That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
-Another practice that's restricted is doing assignments on percentage fees.
-That is probably the appraisal industries most important rule, because it would invite appraisal fraud since raising the value of the home would up the fee.
+Doing assignments on contingency fees is never an option.
+That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We don't do assignments on percentage fees.
+That is perhaps the appraisal industries biggest taboo, because it would tend to make appraisers up the value of homes or properties to increase their fee.
 We don't do that.
-Other unethical practices may be established by state law or professional organizations that the appraiser belongs.
+Other unethical practices may be established by state law or professional organizations to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be assured we are working hard to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be confident we are going above and beyond to objectively determine the home or property value.

-With Daniel Todd Appraisal Services, LLC, you can be assured of 100 percent ethical, professional service.
+With Daniel Todd Appraisal Services, LLC, you won't have any doubts that you're getting 100 percent ethical, professional service.